mangalam-research/salve/README.rst

 * Old ``Set`` and ``Map`` implementations like those in IE11 are either broken or incomplete.

-On old browsers, we recomment using ``core-js`` to take care of many of these in one fell swoop.
+On old browsers, we recommend using ``core-js`` to take care of many of these in one fell swoop.
 You'll have to provide polyfills for ``fetch`` and ``URL`` from other sources.